CO-OP-COmputer-OPerations/Game/README.md

 Full creative control is with your project team, and the story line is completely up to you!
 You might be exploring an alien planet, attacking a castle, or trying to make your way out of a spooky forest.

-Let your imagination run wild!Your game environment should be based on a 5 x 5 grid layout (see visual example on page 3)and should have a minimum of 9 locations that a player can visit throughout the game.
+Let your imagination run wild!
+Your game environment should be based on a 5 x 5 grid layout (see visual example on page 3) and should have a minimum of 9 locations that a player can visit throughout the game.

 Your game must have a clear objective (to win the game), and potentially may have an alternate ending (optional) such as the player dying.
 Your game must include an inventory system allowing a player to pick up, carry, list and interact with a minimum of 5 items, and must include at least one interaction with a non-player character (npc).